 Implementation of the update system can be found in the Pos.Update family of modules.
 The general approach to implementation is the same as in other subsystems of CSL, such as Txp, Ssc and Delegation.
 The update system has the global state, stored in the database.
 The global state can be unambiguously derived from the information that is in the blockchain.
 The local state, sometimes referred to as “mempool”, is stored in the memory.
 The mempool is used for data transfer and inclusion of transferred data into blocks.
 The network protocol (built with standard Inv/Req/Data pattern) is described in Application-level document with the binary protocol described in Binary protocols document.

-Currently, everything is done to add hard fork functionality via software update and then perform a hard fork as described in research section; soft forks (or software updates) are fully implemented.
+Currently, everything is ready to add hard fork functionality via software update and then perform a hard fork as described in research section; soft forks (or software updates) are fully implemented.

 Fields Updatable with a Soft Fork

 fields for changing some parameters used by Cardano SL (for instance, slot

 upBlockVersion is used to signify that a proposal